Homeopathy: No better than placebo?

-In March 2015, the Australian National Health and Medical Research Council (NHMRC) published an Information Paper on homeopathy, commonly referred to as ‘The Australian Report’.
+In March 2015, the Australian National Health and Medical Research Council (NHMRC) published an Information Paper on homeopathy, commonly referred to as ‘The Australian Report’, essentially declaring homeopathy to be no better than placebo.

 This document concludes that “…there are no health conditions for which there is reliable evidence that homeopathy is effective”.

-This report triggered headlines around the world falsely suggesting NHMRC had found that homeopathy doesn’t work for any condition.
+This report triggered headlines around the world falsely suggesting NHMRC had found that homeopathy doesn’t work for any condition, and was simply a placebo.

 However, it wasn’t until after the report had been released, and headlines generated, that the alarming flaws in NHMRC’s approach to the Homeopathy review were brought to light.
 The most serious scientific breach… NHMRC did the review twice, only publishing their second attempt.